vmware/container-service-extension/docs/ENT-PKS.md

 * Once `vcd cse cluster resize` is run on Enterprise PKS based clusters, commands `vcd cse cluster info` and `vcd cse cluster list` on those resized clusters will begin to display incomplete results.
+* Once a given organization vdc is enabled for Enterprise PKS](/container-service-extension/ENT-PKS.html, renaming that organization vdc in vCD will cause further K8 cluster deployment failures in that organization vdc.

 Fixes will be coming soon for the above.